Click here to book your visit with Dr Andreadis

 There is minimal discomfort and it is completed in a short time.

-UIs are usually performed a day or two after ovulation is identified.
+IUI are usually performed a day or two after ovulation is identified.

 A speculum is inserted into the vagina (just like a pap smear).
 A soft catheter is used to place the sperm into the uterus.
+You may want to discuss inserting the speculum yourself with Dr Andreadis if you have any concerns.

 IUI is relatively safe and is not associated with serious complications; however, certain risks may occur such as infection and vaginal bleeding due to the placement of the catheter inside the uterus.